 Coronavirus: Engineering student develops pendant to ensure social distancing

 Are you finding it difficult to maintain the mandatory one meter distance from other people to avoid coronavirus infection?
 Do you forget to wash your hands regularly?
-Don't fret as an engineering student in Punjab has found a solution for all such problems.
+An engineering student in Punjab claims to have found a solution for all such problems.
 Prabin Kumar Das of Lovely Professional University (LPU) has developed a device named 'kawach' (shield) which vibrates and glows in case someone breaches the user's safe space of one metre.

 The device which can be worn as a pendant comes equipped with a 'hand wash reminder' feature that beeps every 30 minutes to remind the user to wash his/her hands.
 It also has a temperature sensor that sends an alert to the user through SMS in case his/her body temperature crosses the prescribed limit.